rust-lang/book/nostarch/chapter04.md

 ## What Is Ownership?

-*Ownership* is a set of rules that governs how a Rust program manages memory.
+*Ownership* is a set of rules that govern how a Rust program manages memory.
 All programs have to manage the way they use a computer’s memory while running.
 Some languages have garbage collection that regularly looks for no-longer-used memory as the program runs; in other languages, the programmer must explicitly